simondilhas/Pragmatic_BIM_Requirements_Manager/readme.md

 To get started, create your own database in the tool of your choice—whether it's Excel, Airtable, or another solution.
 *Mapping is not necessary for the definition process

+## Usage Instructions

+### Set up the database in the tool of your choice.
+Options include:
+   - Airtable (recommended)
+   - Excel
+   - Other database management systems

+### Populate the database with a Master Version
+A Master Version is the template to create project specific versions with more or less data.
+Recommended Naming Schema:
+   - Master Template Version e.g. `V0.9`
+   - Project Versions e.g. `V0.9-{YOUR PROJECT NUMBER}` e.g. `V0.9-14414`

+   1. Define the workflow: Outline the purpose and intended use of your data
+   2. Create the container - the file - the IFC Model you expect your data in
+   3. Add necessray logical elements(e.g., walls, floors, rooms).
+Keep in mind that the Ifc Entity is not equal to an element.
+Think along the lines, of what you have to define in a modeling guidline.
+   4. Define necessary attributes: List required attributes for each logical element (at least one per element, otherwiese the code won't process them at the moment)
+   5. Connect tables: Link all tables bottom-up, starting from the attribute level
+   6. Specify data usage (if needed): Detail how to use the data in the mapping table

+### Create a New Master Version

+   - **Option 1: quick and dirty in the code:**
+      - Export the following CSV files from your database, ensuring that all necessary columns are included (Refer to the "Attribute Table" section for details on the required column.):
+         - `Attributes-ExportAll.csv`
+         - `Elements-ExportAll.csv`
+         - `Models-ExportAll.csv`
+         - `Workflows-ExportAll.csv`

+      - In the `data\` directory, create a new folder named after the version you're working on (e.g., `data\V2.05`).
+      - Move the exported CSV files into the newly created version folder.
+      - Execute the script located at `src/batch_processing_import.py`.
+This will generate a merged Excel file containing all the data aswell as different output formats.

+   - **Option 2: With a blob storage and upload through the frontend**
+      - A more scaleable solution is to use the `admin`page to upload new versions to a blob storage

+### Manage different versions
+We recommend the following workflow to manage different versions:
+   1. Create the first version.
+   2. Deploy the data first on a staging area, to see how it will look.
+   3. Once satisfied, deploy on the productive system.
+   4. Freeze the version and copy it.
+   5. Continue working on the new version.

+### Create Project Versions from the Master Version Template
+TODO

 ## Installation and Setup
 To create a new version of the project, follow these steps: